Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 The dumbbell lying triceps extension is an excellent move to begin your triceps routine.
 Triceps extensions are isolation exercises, which means they use just one joint.

 Triceps extensions can be beneficial for fixing imbalances in the triceps or rehabilitating from injury.
-Tricep extensions put no pressure on the wrists, so they are an alternative for people with wrist strain or injury.
+It puts no pressure on the wrists, so they are an alternative for people with wrist strain or injury.

 How To Do It